Eoinmark/Python-Projects/README.md

 <img align="left" width="250" height="180" src="https://github.com/Eoinmark/Python-Projects/assets/145372680/1d6770b4-dc32-4ba8-a17f-c7317b62950c"> **[Bike-sharing Company (Cyclistic) Case Study](https://github.com/Eoinmark/Python-Projects/blob/main/Cyclistic_CaseStudy.md)**

-In this project, I used Python's Pandas library to perform data cleaning, wrangling, preprocessing, and analysis from a bike-sharing company's customer database to generate data-driven insights.
+In this case study, I used Python's Pandas library to perform data cleaning, wrangling, preprocessing, and analysis from a bike-sharing company's customer database to generate data-driven insights.
 Also, I used SQL queries using MySQL to perform further analysis of the data and Tableau for data visualization and presented my suggestions based on the key findings of my analysis.

 <br />